YarosMallorca/immich-automated-selfie-timelapse/README.md

 - Ensure that the `shape_predictor_68_face_landmarks.dat` file is accessible by the script.
 Update the path if necessary.
 - The tool may require some manual sorting of the output images to achieve the best video effect.
 In particular, the face landmark detection is not super robust.
+- Execution speed: on my i5 11400, it can process about 2 image per second.
 - I find that a video framerate of 15 fps gives good results.
 - Contributions and improvements are welcome.